After getting the adequate laptop, green screen, and other parts of your streaming equipment, it’s time to look for the right microphone.

 The GO only comes with a pair of Condensers, but surprisingly enough, the sound quality is pretty decent.
 Beginner streamers don’t need a high-end microphone at the start, so that’s why this one is so popular.

 There are two directional patterns that this microphone featuers (cardioid and omnidirectional).

-Cardioid is standard practice in budget mics, but omnidirectional is a very pleasant surprise considering the price of the model.
+Cardioid is standard practice in budget mics, but omnidirectional is a very pleasant surprise to me, considering the model’s price.